 So rather than memorising something and then moving onto the next topic, it is better if you can keep revisiting what you’ve learnt, continuously enhancing your existing knowledge, adding breadth and depth.
 It’s important that you build on what you know, rather than achieving a surface-level knowledge of a lot of things.
 A great way to develop your knowledge is by paying careful attention to the non-essential texts on your reading lists.
 They offer a brilliant platform for you to delve a little deeper into your course content.
 Revising in this way is also far more interesting and is more likely to keep you focused while you prepare for your exams.

 To ensure you’re revising effectively, it’s a good idea to take some time to reflect on whether you’re being active or passive in your approach.

 If you’re spending all your time reading notes and copying material, you can make better use of your time by more actively engaging with your learning resources.
 Instead of selecting parts of your reading and reducing and revising them, try writing the ideas in your own words, making connections and organising them in a way that helps you to better understand them.
 You can also try creating diagrams and charts or transforming parts of your revision into a hierarchical structure.

 Another great thing about active revision is that it can facilitate valuable group work.
 Discussing topics with a friend on your course, drawing parallels and sharing ideas is a great way to develop a breadth of knowledge and can enhance your learning experience.
-Take full advantage of the opportunity and find out how to book a study room on your campus by visiting our Student Guides.
+Take full advantage of Microsoft Teams to set up a meeting and share tips and tricks.

 Get to know your strengths